alexdevero/alex-devero-blog/__drafts__/draft--asynchronous-javascript.md

 JavaScript is a single-threaded programming language.
 Only one thing can happen at a time.
-That said, there are ways to do multiple things without blocking the main thread.
+That said, there is a way to overcome this.
 You can write asynchronous JavaScript code.
-In this tutorial, you will learn three ways that will help you do this.<!--more-->
+This tutorial will help you with it.
+It will give you an overview of three ways on how to write asynchronous code.<!--more-->
 <!--
 Table of Contents:
 -->